Lewpen/6502_THE_SPREADSHEET/README.md

 All 6502 instructions with their actions completely unrolled so you don't have to pick through detailed documentation to understand what they do or how to emulate them accurately.

+This is used to code generate emulators in a variety of languages directly in the spreadsheet as columns which can be copy/pasted as source code.

 The spreadsheet is under construction and is at: https://docs.google.com/spreadsheets/d/1rCwO6CoIXiCqkJUaZ5Q9W5QZNqmhLpXaAhSthJPuV8I/edit?gid=0#gid=0